Leo VI the Wise: Marriages

 Leo VI caused a major scandal with his numerous marriages which failed to produce a legitimate heir to the throne.
 His first wife Theophano, whom Basil had forced him to marry on account of her family connections to the Martinakioi, and whom Leo hated, died in 897, and Leo married Zoe Zaoutzaina, the daughter of his adviser Stylianos Zaoutzes, though she died as well in 899.
 Upon this marriage Leo created the title of basileopatōr ("father of the emperor") for his father-in-law.

 After Zoe's death a third marriage was technically illegal, but he married again, only to have his third wife Eudokia Baïana die in 901.
 Instead of marrying a fourth time, which would have been an even greater sin than a third marriage (according to the Patriarch Nicholas Mystikos) Leo took as mistress Zoe Karbonopsina.
 He married her only after she had given birth to a son in 905, but incurred the opposition of the patriarch.
 Replacing Nicholas Mystikos with Euthymios, Leo got his marriage recognized by the church (albeit with a long penance attached, and with an assurance that Leo would outlaw all future fourth marriages).

 Succession

 The future Constantine VII was the illegitimate son born before Leo's uncanonical fourth marriage to Zoe Karbonopsina.
 To strengthen his son's position as heir, Leo had Constantine crowned as co-emperor on 15 May 908, when he was only two years old.
 Leo VI died on 11 May 912.
 He was succeeded by his younger brother Alexander, who had reigned as emperor alongside his father and brother since 879.

+Alexander died thirteen months later, and Constantine succeeded him.
+Shortly before Constantine reached the age of maturity, one of his regents made himself senior co-emperor as Romanos I. Romanus married his daughter to Constantine, and their son became emperor as Romanos II on Constantine's death in 959.